Relationship and Sex Education

-Relationship and Sex Education (RSE), previously called Sex and Relationships Education (SRE), is a form of sex education taught in UK schools.
+Relationship and Sex Education (RSE), formerly Sex and Relationships Education (SRE), is a form of sex education taught in UK schools.
 SRE focuses on exploring the emotional, social and physical aspects of growing up, having relationships, engaging in sex, and learning about human sexuality and sexual health.

-On 1 March 2017 the UK Minister for Education Justine Greening MP released a statement that in the UK that the term Sex and Relationship Education (SRE) would be changed to Relationship and Sex Education (RSE).
+On 1 March 2017, the UK Minister for Education Justine Greening released a statement that in the UK that the term Sex and Relationship Education would be changed to Relationship and Sex Education.

 United Kingdom

 Sex and Relationship Education is designed to equip children and young people with the information, skills and values to have safe, fulfilling and enjoyable relationships and to take responsibility for their sexual health and well-being.
 The private areas of the body and the scientific names for body parts are taught to some as young as age four.

 The UK Learning and Skills Act 2000 requires that: